Nonlinear Thermal Instability in Compressible Viscous Flows without Heat Conductivity: Nonlinear instability

 where $\bar{u}_{0i}$ stands for the $i$-th component of $\bar{ u}_0$ for $i=1$, $2$ and $3$.
 In what follows, $C_1,\cdots ,C_7$ will denote generic constants that may depend on $(\bar{\varrho}_0, \bar{ u}_0,\bar{\theta}_0)$, $ {\delta}_1^0$, $\Lambda$, $\Omega$ and the known physical parameters in \eqref{0105}, but are independent of $\delta$.

 Obvious, we can not directly use the initial data of the linearized equations \eqref{0106}--\eqref{0108} as the one of the associated nonlinear problem, since the linearized and nonlinear equations enjoy different compatibility conditions at the boundary.
-A similar problem also arises in \cite{JJTIIA}, where Jang and Tice studied the instability of the spherically symmetric Navier-Stokes-Poisson equations.
-To get around this obstacle, Jang and Tice used the implicit function theorem to produce a curve of initial data that satisfy the compatibility conditions and are close to the linear growing modes.
-Since our problem involves higher-dimension, we instead use the elliptic theory to construct initial data of the nonlinear equations problem which are close to the linear growing modes. \begin{lem} Let $(\bar{\varrho}_0,\bar{ u}_0, \bar{ {\theta}}_0)$ be the same as in \eqref{0501}.
+To get around this obstacle, we instead use the elliptic theory to construct initial data of the nonlinear equations problem which are close to the linear growing modes. \begin{lem} Let $(\bar{\varrho}_0,\bar{ u}_0, \bar{ {\theta}}_0)$ be the same as in \eqref{0501}.
 Then there exists a $ {\delta}^0_2\in (0,1)$ depending on $(\bar{\varrho}_0,\bar{ u}_0, \bar{ {\theta}}_0)$, such that for any $\delta\in (0, {\delta}^0_2)$, there is a $u_\mm{r}$ which may depend on $\delta$ and enjoys the following properties: \begin{enumerate} \item[(1)] The modified initial data

 satisfy ${ u}_0^\delta|_{\partial\Omega}= 0$ and the compatibility condition: